Annual Enrollment

 • Increased confidence in a high‑stakes decision

-Reduced cognitive load in Annual Enrollment, achieving a 100% completion rate and an average 8.5/10 confidence score in plan selection.
+Reduced cognitive load in Annual Enrollment, achieving a 100% completion rate and an average 8/10 confidence score in plan selection (in usability testing).

 • Simplified a complex, multi‑step flow